alexs2112/University-Notes/2023-Winter/CPSC409/Midterm 2.md

 		 - Technical success, Bell Labs didn't think it would be a commercial success ($20k cost), no other machines developed
  - **The Relay Interpolator (Model II)** (1943):
 	 - US entered WWII in 1941, Stibitz recruited to work on National Defense Research Council (NDRC)
-	 - Artillary and anti-aircraft calculations by hand was not feasible, needed a device to do it for them
+	 - Artillery and anti-aircraft calculations by hand was not feasible, needed a device to do it for them
 		 - Eventually became general purpose calculator
 	 - Specifications:
 		 - 493 relays in two racks (5' high x 2' wide)